Google Tag Manager

 Set the Trigger

-Configure when the widget should load
+Choose where the widget should load

-• Click "Triggering" below the tag configuration
+• Click "Triggering" under the tag configuration

 5

-Add Your Domain
+Allow Your Domain

 6

-Publish & Test
+Publish & Verify

-• Click "Submit" in the top right of GTM
+• Click "Submit" in the top right of GTM (Save alone is not enough — Submit is the publish step)

-Customize Your Widget
+Customise Your Widget

-In the Dashboard
+In the Dashboard (recommended)

-• Enable/disable AI features
+• AI features — categorisation, triage, duplicate detection

 Troubleshooting